-Welcome to Biogeochemistry and Ecohydrology Research Group (BERG)
+Welcome to the Terrestrial Biogeochemistry and Ecohydrology Research Group (TBERG)

 Investigating the interaction between biogeochemistry, and ecology, biology, hydrology, soil properties in boreal peatland and forest ecosystems, to promote environmental sustainability and sound management of our valued natural resources.